Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: An Extension on the Observability of Radar-to-Camera Extrinsic Calibration from Wise et. al

-In \Cref{sec:methodology}, we represent rotations using rotation matrices to define members of the Lie group $\LieGroupSO{3}$, and make use of the associated Lie algebra $\LieAlgebraSO{3}$, which is convenient for the calibration problem but slightly more difficult to use for an observability analysis.
+In \Cref{sec:methodology}, we represent rotations as orthonormal matrices, which is convenient for the calibration problem but slightly more difficult to use for observability analyses.
 In this section, we rely on unit quaternions to represent rotations, avoiding the need to use exponential functions.
 We write a unit quaternion in `vector' form as

 with the scalar component $q_0$ and vector component $\Vector{q}_v$, such that $\Norm{\Vector{q}}_{2} = 1$.
 The conversion from unit quaternion to rotation matrix is given by the formula